After the feast of racing thrown up by June’s Derbies and Royal Ascot, July always arrives with keen anticipation for the racing aficionado.

 But the Eclipse Stakes of the 1970s also featured two of the all-time great racehorses on its roster as first Mill Reef in 1971; and a year later his rival Brigadier Gerard, became the latest winners of the contest.
 These two outstanding racehorses further enhanced the reputation of a race which was already steeped in history and quality.

 The pair were a hard act to follow and Scottish Rifle’s 1973 victory actually took place at Kempton Park.
 Star Appeal served notice on his burgeoning potential in 1975 and at the end of that season provided an almighty shock when he won the Arc de Triomphe.
-The following year Trepan was first past the post but later failed a dope test and the race was awarded to Sir Henry Cecil’s 2,000 Guineas winner Wollow.
+The following year saw Coral begin its very long sponsorship association with this great race.
+Trepan was first past the post in 1976 but later failed a dope test and the race was awarded to Sir Henry Cecil’s 2,000 Guineas winner Wollow.
 Cecil won the race again with the popular Gunner B in 1978 and the decade ended with the Irish Guineas winner Dickens Hill gaining a much deserved victory after twice chasing Troy home in Derbies.

 Another of Troy’s old rivals was Ela Mana Mou and he gave Dick Hern and Willie Carson success in 1980 winning at Royal Ascot before landing the Eclipse and King George.
 Master Willie struck a blow for the older horses in 1981, having finished second in the previous year’s Derby and winning the current year’s Coronation Cup en-route to Sandown Park.